 The government has yet to release exactly what the full requirements will be.
 When they do, Concur is dedicated to insuring that those required fields are captured as well.

-To help with this reporting and prevent these fines, Concur has been working closely with our pharmaceutical and medical clients to develop internal controls that ensure compliance as well as create accurate disclosure filings.
+To help with this reporting and prevent these fines, Concur has been working closely with our pharmaceutical and medical clients to develop internal controls that support compliance as well as create accurate disclosure filings.

 Attendee Tracking – uniquely identifies and tracks each attendee individually and within a given organization